jesse-ai/docs/docs/getting-started/environment-setup.md

 ```
 Then you probably didn't check `Add Python 3.X to PATH`.
 Start again or add it to your path manually.
 To edit your PATH variable use the windows search and search for `enviroment` you should see `Edit enviroment variables for you account`.
 Click that.
 Search for the `PATH` variable in the user section.
 Select it and click `Edit`.
 Click `Browse` and find your python installation folder.
+You are sure Python is in the PATH?
+Restart your CLI and/or your machine might help.
 :::

 ### PostgreSQL